UyiErhabor/WSL-Analysis/README.md

 © 2024 Uyi Erhabor.
 All rights reserved.

-Unauthorized copying, reproduction, modification, or distribution of this code or any part of this repository is strictly prohibited without express written permission from the author.
+Unauthorised copying, reproduction, modification, or distribution of this code or any part of this repository is prohibited.

-This work is protected by applicable intellectual property laws.
-Violators may be subject to civil and/or criminal liability.
+This work is protected by applicable intellectual property laws.y.